ulif/fpscan/README.md

 a finger is scanned and the data stored to a new fingerprint file.
 By default this file is called `data.fpm` in the local directory.

+With

+    $ fpscan -s -v --image

+an additional image file in `.pgm` format is stored to file `data.pgm` in the local directory.

 Using

     $ fpscan -c -v